xiongyu0523/azure-sphere-bootcamp/README.md

 ## Goals

 - Learn how to configure WiFi network for Azure Sphere
+- Learn how to use Azure Sphere utility to deploy an application Over-the-Air
 - Understand all the concepts in Over-The-Air deployment
-- Learn how to use Azure Sphere utility to deploy an application Over-the-Air

 ## Steps

-1. Configure the WiFi credentials and allow Azure Sphere to connect Azure Sphere Security Service in the background.
-Use command:
+1. Configure the WiFi SSID and Password and allow Azure Sphere to connect Azure Sphere Security Service.

    `azsphere device wifi add --ssid <yourSSID> --key <yourNetworkKey>`